THE SOUTH IS HOME TO

 We lead some of the highest performing public schools in Tennessee.

-Liberty Collegiate was one of only nine schools in Tennessee to rank in the top 5% for student growth AND performance in 2015.
+Liberty Collegiate was one of only nine schools in Tennessee to rank in the top 5 percent for student growth AND performance in 2015.

 To date, Liberty Collegiate and Nashville Prep are the only two charter schools in Tennessee history to earn this dual distinction.